blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/The problem of Religious Tolerance.md

 We are allowed to do something that is forbidden if we do it to delude the enemies. **(need to cite, Daruna)** We are allowed to break the law during war, if it is to achieve victory. **(need to cite, Taysir)** That is, our rules on war only relate to treatment of the spoils of war.
-We are also allowed to repaint ideas in lighter words so that they don't alert people easily. **(need to cite, Hiyal)**

 There are some who think that they are among us but are not.